Product, CX, and Brand

 Executives challenged us to “enable every team at Keap to live out our brand promise and get all customers to value, fast.”

-The ‘value’ here was our brand promise at the time: “Keap helps you get organized and follow-up fast so you can grow your business.”
+The ‘value’ here was our brand promise: “Keap helps you get organized and follow-up fast so you can grow your business.”

 My role

-• Co-create research plan & write interview scripts
+• Created research plan and wrote interview scripts

-• Present direction at Keap’s Quarterly All Hands & Leadership Summit
+• Presented direction at Keap’s Quarterly All Hands and Keap’s Leadership Summit

 Team: Myself, Danny Diede (CS), Mike Dudek (CX), Yanira Sesniak (Sales), Tyson Brown (Product), and Graydon Clark (Analytics)